RockayaM/expense-tracker-python/README.md

-# expense-tracker-python
+# Expense Tracker

-A Python CLI expense tracker with filtering, summaries, and CSV-based data persistence.
+A simple Python expense tracker that allows users to add, view, edit, delete, and filter expenses.

+## Features
+- Add, edit, delete expenses
+- View all expenses
+- Filter by category, date, and amount
+- Show spending summary

+## How to Run
+1. Install pandas:
+   pip install pandas

+2. Run the program:
+   python expense_tracker.py